envision-projects/envision-projects.github.io/content/embedded/simple-wifi-web-server-with-esp32.md

 date: 2022-08-29T21:24:15.480Z
 description: By Blake Iwaisako
 ---
+## Description

+The IR beam break system can be used for many applications including security and data collecting.
+Whenever a person or object is detected (when the IR beam is broken) the instance will be logged on the ESP32 alongside the time the instance took place.
+By connecting to the server via IP address, a second party can see the full log of instances recorded In this project, we will learn how to use IR beam break sensors, create a webserver using the ESP32, and get the current time using an NTP server.

 ## IR Beam Break Sensors

 An infrared beam break sensor has a very simple transmitter/receiver design.
 The transmitter is an infrared light that is invisible to the human eye making it ideal for low-profile security systems.
 The receiver detects infrared light and will output a signal if it is detected.